 I would absolutely expect a forgery to include those quotes.
 It's surprising me how bad this forger was at deciding how to incorporate the Joshua one.

 The so called Jashers are all collections of Jewish Fables.
 Which Paul told us to pay no heed to in Titus 1:14.

 Chapter 9 says Nimrod created 12 idols and named then after the 12 months of the year.
-This clearly showed a post Babylonian Exile origin as it was after the Exile that the Hebrew months took their current names. some at least came from Babylonian gods, like Tammuz.
+This clearly shows a post Babylonian Exile origin as it was after the Exile that the Hebrew months took their current names. some at least came from Babylonian gods, like Tammuz.
 Those weren't their original names however.

 Jasher identifies Nimrod with Amraphel which is stupid.
 Also Jasher refers to Melchizedek of Genesis 14 not by that name but as Adonizedek, a villain from the Book of Joshua.
 That I think is very suspicions.

 This Jasher's author was clearly familiar with Manetho as he clearly wanted to make Melol seem like Pepi II.

 But in chapter 77 this book claims it was the custom of all Kings of Egypt to take the name Pharaoh, that is wrong.
 The Bible is large part of why we use that name how we do, it wasn't till the 19th Dynasty that the Egyptians started using it as a name or title for their King.
 Originally it was just a word for the house the King of Egypt lived in, The Bible using it how it does is basically the same as referring to The President of the United States as The White House.

 If the real Book of Jasher whatever it was, was Inspired Scripture God would have preserved it.
 And if He had preserved it, it would have been included in the Masoretic Hebrew Canon.
 It is not so it was not.